 For specific Tyler Landscape Architecture information:

-Temple University is committed to working with students and parents by providing student aid through grants, loans, work study programs, and scholarships.
+Temple University is committed to working with students and parents by providing student aid through grants, loans, work-study programs, and scholarships.
 Temple Financial Aid & Scholarships help make it possible for qualified students, with limited personal financial resources, to meet the cost of a Horticulture education.
 For more information about financial aid and scholarship opportunities, visit Student Financial Services here.
 The Landscape Architecture and Horticulture Department offers more than 27 scholarships and awards totaling approximately $51,000 to students each year.
 Visit the Landscape Architecture and Horticulture programs' Awards & Scholarships page for more information.